sictweb/bti425-2020/graded-work/assign1.md

 <br>

 Now, we will enable project's *name* and *description* properties to be edited.
 Above, you created `<td>` elements with `data-bind` attributes.
 Replace those with plain `<td>` elements.
-Inside, we will add an HTML Forms control.
+Inside each, we will add an HTML Forms control.

 The project's *name* is usually a reasonably short value.
-A standard text box will work here.
+A standard text box will work OK here.
 Its `data-bind` attribute will use [the "value" binding](http://knockoutjs.com/documentation/value-binding.html).

 > All HTML Forms controls *must* use the Boostrap class `form-control`.
 > When you do this, it draws nice-sized rounded-corner controls, with the correct font, etc.